-The accompanying condensed consolidated balance sheet as of September 30, 2024, and condensed consolidated statements of operations and comprehensive loss, condensed consolidated statements of cash flows, and condensed consolidated statements of stockholders' equity for the three and nine months ended September 30, 2024 and 2023, are unaudited.
+The accompanying condensed consolidated balance sheet as of June 30, 2024, and condensed consolidated statements of operations and comprehensive loss, condensed consolidated statements of cash flows, and condensed consolidated statements of stockholders' equity for the three and six months ended June 30, 2024 and 2023, are unaudited.
 The consolidated balance sheet as of December 31, 2023 was derived from the audited financial statements as of and for the year ended December 31, 2023, but does not include all disclosures required by U.S. GAAP.
-The unaudited interim condensed financial statements have been prepared on a basis consistent with the audited annual financial statements as of and for the year ended December 31, 2023, and, in the opinion of management, reflect all adjustments, consisting solely of normal recurring adjustments, necessary for the fair statement of the Company's financial position as of September 30, 2024, the condensed results of its operations as of the three and nine months ended September 30, 2024 and 2023.
-The financial data and other information disclosed in these notes related to the three and nine months ended September 30, 2024 and 2023 are also unaudited.
-The condensed consolidated results of operations for the three and nine months ended September 30, 2024 are loss are also unaudited.
-The condensed consolidated results of operations for the three and nine months ended September 30, 2024 are loss are also unaudited.
-The condensed consolidated results of operations for the three and nine months ended September 30, 2024 are loss are also unaudited.
-The condensed for the full year ending December 31, 2024 or any other period.
+The unaudited interim condensed financial statements have been prepared on a basis consistent with the audited annual financial statements as of and for the year ended December 31, 2023, and, in the opinion of management, reflect all adjustments, consisting solely of normal recurring adjustments, necessary for the fair statement of the Company's financial position as of June 30, 2024, the condensed results of its operations as of the three and six months ended June 30, 2024 and 2023, and its cash flows for the six months ended June 30, 2024 and 2023.
+The financial data and other information disclosed in these notes related to the three and six months ended June 30, 2024 and 2023 are also unaudited.
+The condensed consolidated results of operations for the three and six months ended June 30, 2024 are not necessarily indicative of the results to be expected for the full year ending December 31, 2024 or any other period.
 These interim condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements included in the Company's Annual Report on Form 10-K filed with the SEC on March 28, 2024.